-As the social hub for professionals, LinkedIn can and should be used for marketing your products and services to your audience.
+As the social hub for professionals, LinkedIn is often used to check out potential new hires (or, in the case of employees, potential employers).
+However, it can also be used for marketing your products and services to your audience.
 If you’re not yet using LinkedIn content to attract and engage your audience, you’re already a step behind.

 LinkedIn can serve as a valuable tool within your greater content marketing strategy, but you have to be able to effectively manage your posting schedule.
 The best way to do this is by creating a LinkedIn content calendar.